cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 The threat landscape, however, generally remains the same, with top weaknesses consistently being exploited by the same sets of actors.
 The most significant changes we see are the manner and mechanisms by which attackers target cloud native organizations and applications.
 Any attacks on container orchestrators and deployments are increasing, as seen with the increase in cryptomining attacks through infiltrated or trojan horse images.
 As with any innovative technology beginning to reach market saturation, it was only a matter of time for malicious actors to exploit any low hanging fruit.

 As these attacks become more prevalent, more intricate, and expand, cloud native security has to evolve to put a more significant focus for enterprises and DevOps teams than where it currently resides.
 We are seeing an increase in the use of security policies as code but there is a lot of room for evolution and increased automation in security policy enforcement, detection and response.
 It's evident that immediate and automated security intelligence and responses will be essential to thwart the attacks, and even self-heal from them.
-Perhaps even adapt and integrate regression proofing as they occur.
+Perhaps even adapt and integrate § [^9] as they occur.

 Container forensics tools and technologies will need to evolve to keep pace with where cloud native is headed.
 This is particularly critical as the number and complexity of incidents increase in the context of infrastructure-as-a-service and other as-a-service models.